Dear Weary Mom,

 I’m convinced that the place of our greatest weakness can unleash the power of God’s greatest grace.

 Instead of glorifying our weaknesses, letting them control our lives and break our hearts, we can learn to use them to glorify God, confessing our weaknesses and trusting him to make them into something good.”
-(Hope for the Weary Mom: Let God Meet You in the Mess, chapter 1).
+(Unraveled: Hope for the Mom at the End of Her Rope, chapter 1).

 Today, if you’re feeling a bit like what I described above—worn out, worn down, weary—may I offer you some hope?